RachelMizer/ProjectOrderly/docs/Deliverables/InstallationGuide.md

 docker compose version
 ```

-2. Clone the Orderly repository
+2. Download the Orderly feat_local-Docker-Dist branch code

+   Navigate to the Orderly repo, switch the branch from main to feat_local-Docker-Dist, then click code and download zip.
+Unzip and navigate to the directory

 ```
-git clone <ordery-repo-url>
-cd orderly
+cd <Orderly feat_local-Docker-Dist path>
 ```

 3. Create Environment File
-   cd to the Orderly root directory

    inside example-env.txt, replace both <CHANGEME> to secure passwords.
 Then run:

 ```